 Hydraulic symbols can provide a clear representation of the function of each hydraulic component and therefore laying each symbol out on the page in the same way the components are placed in the circuit allows for the complete function of the hydraulic equipment to be diagnosed and understood.

-A relief valve for example may always have the same basic function but can be constructed in significantly different ways.
+A relief valve, for example, may always have the same basic function but can be constructed in significantly different ways.
 Cost may vary between £10 and £1000 and performance may be equally different.
-As an hydraulics engineer it's important to understand the difference but this may not always be possible from the symbol.
+As a hydraulics engineer it's important to understand the difference but this may not always be possible from the symbol.
 For example knowing where whether the valve uses a sealed poppet, spool element or both can make a big difference to the circuit operation; as can pilot feed or orifice positions etc

 Always be careful not to assume circuit drawings are correct.
 Circuits may be changed without the drawings being updated and some are just plain wrong.
 Use them as a master to work through the components in the actual circuit you are working on; checking the valves to the symbols as you go.